Yotel: History

+Description

-The Yotel concept came about when the founder was on a first-class flight and saw how it was possible to achieve a luxury feel in a compact space through the use of clever design and technology.
+The YOTEL concept came about when the founder was on a first-class flight.
 The team enlisted the help of aircraft cabin designers Priestman Goode to design and build a prototype room known as a 'cabin'.
 The original prototype cabin was displayed at an exhibition called 100% Design in London.

+Hotels have self-check-in kiosks, convertible double beds, adjustable mood lighting and systems.
+Furthermore, the New York hotel is home to the YOBOT, the world's first robotic luggage concierge.
+The hotels in Boston, Singapore and Tokyo have delivery robots which take amenities to the rooms.
+These robots are programmed to negotiate lifts and corridors and they can interact with people.